 The file will be uploaded and will be processed.
 Whilst it is being processed there will be a default image showing on your file tile.
 Once the processing is finished then the tile will show a still image from your video as the tile image.
 However, you can continue editing and add other tiles whilst this processing is being done.

-You cannot upload files larger than 50MB.
-If you want to include a larger video file then upload it to a video sharing platform first and then add it to your ePoster as an online content tile (see below).
+You cannot upload files larger than 140MB approx. If you want to include a larger video file then upload it to a video sharing platform first and then add it to your ePoster as an online content tile (see below).

 2. As Online Content (Using YouTube or Vimeo)

 Another way to add a video to your ePoster is to upload your video to a video sharing platform like YoutTube or Vimeo first.
 In Learning Toolbox you can then add an Online Content tile to your ePoster (A) and add in the url link (web address) to where your online video appears on the video sharing platform (B).

 When you are in the editor then you can edit a tile simply click on its edit button in the top right hand corner.

 To delete a tile, first click on its edit icon (top right hand corner) and then click on the delete button on its setting’s area.
 Be careful to make sure you are deleting the correct tile.
 This delete cannot be undone.

-Learning Toolbox automatically creates optimised and resized images to reduce use of bandwith without loosing image quality.
+Learning Toolbox automatically creates optimised and resized images to reduce use of bandwith without losing image quality.

 For tile background images you want to make sure your that your cropped image –the square or oblong cut-out that you create using the LTB imagepicker– has at least 400 pixels.